Ulta Beauty, Inc. (ULTA) CEO Mary Dillon on Q1 2020 Results - Earnings Call Transcript

 Mary Dillon

-Thank you, Kiley, and good afternoon, everyone.
+Thank you, Kiley, and good afternoon everyone.
 Before we talk about our first quarter results and how we're responding to the challenges created by COVID-19, I want to first take a moment to thank all who have been on the front line selflessly fighting the outbreak and caring for the country since this pandemic began.
 We're truly grateful for your dedication.
-I also want to thank my leadership team and all Ulta Beauty associates for their unwavering commitment, tireless efforts and continued agility as we adjust to a very dynamic and uncertain operating environment.
+I also want to thank my leadership team and all Ulta Beauty associates for their unwavering commitment, tireless efforts, and continued agility as we adjust to a very dynamic and uncertain operating environment.

 As we've navigated through this crisis, our lens for every decision has been the safety and the well-being of our associates and guests.
 In early March, as the virus began to spread in the U.S., we quickly took steps to keep our associates and guests safe and healthy.

-We increased sanitation measures and cleaning frequency in stores, limited the use of testers and suspended all beauty services.
+We increased sanitation measures and cleaning frequency in stores, limited the use of testers, and suspended all beauty services.
 As the situation escalated, we made the difficult decision to temporarily close all of our stores on March 19 and quickly shifted our focus to operating our e-commerce channel only.

-When we began 2020, we certainly did not plan to operate into a digital-only business, but I'm very proud of how quickly our teams pivoted to support our e-commerce operations.
-Our marketing team shifted rapidly to create highly relevant digital content sensitive to the mindset of our guests at that time, a focus on connection, self-care and positivity, while also acknowledging new consumer behavior such as social distancing and wearing masks.
+When we began 2020, we certainly did not plan to operate digital-only business, but I'm very proud of how quickly our teams pivoted to support our e-commerce operations.
+Our marketing team shifted rapidly to create highly relevant digital content sensitive to the mindset of our guests at that time, a focus on connection, self-care, and positivity while also acknowledging new consumer behavior such as social distancing and wearing masks.

 Anticipating an increase in demand, our digital teams quickly leverage existing capabilities to support higher e-commerce order volumes and manage order flow.
-Our supply chain teams quickly increase capacity, while implementing enhanced cleaning protocols in alignment with CDC guidelines and new processes that support social distancing within the distribution centers to keep our associates safe.
+Our supply chain teams quickly increased capacity, while implementing enhanced cleaning protocols in alignment with CDC guidelines and new processes that support social distancing within the distribution centers to keep our associates safe.

-Our DC associates were incredible and their ability to quickly meet the increased demand in our e-commerce business, and I'm deeply grateful for their efforts.
+Our DC associates were incredible in their ability to quickly meet the increased demand in our e-commerce business, and I'm deeply grateful for their efforts.
 With more than 80% of our revenues previously generated in stores, we knew that the expected acceleration in e-commerce would not recoup all of the lost brick-and-mortar sale.

-So early in the COVID-19 crisis, we took several precautionary steps to protect liquidity and enhanced our financial flexibility, which Scott will discuss shortly.
+So early in the COVID-19 crisis, we took several precautionary steps to protect liquidity and enhance our financial flexibility, which Scott will discuss shortly.
 And as we actively took steps to manage the business through the short-term uncertainty, we simultaneously began to plan the reopening of our stores and to adjust our operational plans for the rest of 2020.

-To help support our associates through this crisis, we expanded the criteria for our associate relief program to include those who need assistance due to a personal hardship as a result of COVID-19.
+To help support our associates through this crisis, we expanded the criteria for our Associate Relief Program to include those who need assistance due to a personal hardship as a result of COVID-19.
 This program is one way we can care for our associates.
 And I, along with Ulta Beauty executive team and Board of Directors, have made personal donations to the program.

 We're also providing support for those who are working hard on the frontlines to take care of all of us.
 Since the crisis began, Ulta Beauty has donated 450,000 gloves and 110,000 essential beauty items to several national organizations serving local communities and health care workers.

-And throughout this crisis, we've worked closely with our brand partners, both big and small, to ensure that we successfully navigate this crisis together.
+And throughout this crisis, we've worked closely with our brand partners, both big and small to ensure that we successfully navigate this crisis together.
 We're appreciative of their ongoing partnership and are confident our relationship remains strong and in a good position to drive growth.

 Now let's turn to our first quarter results.
 Reflecting the impact of store closures, total net sales for the quarter were $1.2 billion.
 Comp store sales declined 35.3%, and we had a net a net loss of $1.39 per share.
 While these are certainly not the results we planned, I'm proud of how our team has worked together to respond to the unexpected challenges.

-The first quarter began well with good growth in comp store sales, market share and our Ultamate Rewards royalty program.
-However, the acceleration of COVID-19 in mid-March, the need to temporarily close all of our physical stores and immediate changes in consumer behavior disrupted these positive trends.
+The first quarter began well with good growth in comp store sales, market share, and our Ultamate Rewards loyalty program.
+However, the escalation of COVID-19 in mid-March, the need to temporarily close all of our physical stores and immediate changes in consumer behavior disrupted these positive trends.

 Within beauty, consumers focused on immediate safety and protection necessities like hand soap and antibacterial gels early in the crisis.
-As salons and other beauty service outlets close, guest shifted to do-it-yourself beauty solutions, including hair color, nail care and hair removal products.
-And as quarantines became more pervasive, guests look to self-care and wellness products like skin care treatments, hair masks and bath products, home fragrance and others to relieve stress.
+As salons and other beauty service outlets close, guests get shifted to do-it-yourself beauty solutions, including hair color, nail care, and hair removal products.
+And as quarantines became more pervasive, guests look to self-care and wellness products like skincare treatments, hair masks, and bath products, home fragrance, and others to relieve stress.

 Although comp sales after mid-March declined in all categories as a result of our store closures, the skin care, hair care, bath and nail categories all increased as a percentage of sales.

-Early in the quarter, we saw a nice market share gains across the majority of categories.
+Early in the quarter, we saw nice market share gains across the majority of categories.
 The temporary closure of our stores in mid-March impacted our overall market share.
 But in our digital business, which operated for the full quarter, we are pleased to see strong market share gains across all of our prestige categories.

 From a channel perspective, our e-commerce channel was strong early in the quarter, with sales trends accelerating from levels we saw in the fourth quarter.
 As we close stores and transition to a digital-only business, sales accelerated further.
 Despite proactively managing demand in light of capacity constraints resulted from increased social distancing protocols in our DCs, we more than doubled our e-commerce sales this quarter.

-The number of active members in our Ultamate Rewards loyalty program increased 2% compared to the first quarter last year to 33.1 million numbers.
+The number of active members in our Ultamate Rewards loyalty program increased 2% compared to the first quarter last year to 33.1 million members.
 While this growth was lower than planned, we are pleased to see it in spite of the store closures.
 Historically, stores have been the largest source of new member acquisition.
 And while we saw significant growth in new member acquisitions through our digital channels, it was not enough to offset the impact of store closures.

-We're also very pleased to see that a large number of previously in-store only members engage with us online for the first time.
+We're also very pleased to see that a large number of previously in-store-only members engage with us online for the first time.
 Our omnichannel guests historically have had very strong engagement with Ulta Beauty with nearly three times the annual spend of an in-store only guest.
-So we're excited about the opportunity to maintain strong engagement with these new guests that are shopping in our omnichannel format as our operations fully reopen.
+So, we're excited about the opportunity to maintain strong engagement with these new guests that are shopping in our omnichannel format as our operations fully reopen.

 Reflecting heightened guest focus on safety and social distancing, our digital and store teams move quickly to create and launch a new touchless curbside pickup option for our guests.
 And on April 23, we launched buy online, pickup curbside in 70 stores across nine states.
 Guests has enthusiastically embraced this beauty-to-go option, and our store associates are doing an amazing job bringing this to life for them from flawless execution to wearing welcome back signs as they deliver purchases to guests.